 In October 2016, Lakin and Foley settled on a 1700s farm in Waldoboro, Maine, which they christened East Forty Farm and Dairy.
 In the Fall of 2017, the brand new creamery for Lakin’s Gorges Cheese was completed.

 We have a farm store and sell the cheese, farm products and Foley’s handcrafted wood products.
-The shop is open every day except Thursday, 10 – 6.
+The shop is open 10 – 6 every day except Thursday, when it is closed.